madhura0110/SentimentAnalysis/README.md

 ![Image description](https://github.com/madhura0110/SentimentAnalysis/blob/master/SentimentAnalysis/Input.PNG)

-Logic: The application makes an HTTP POST request to a public Web API (https://sentim-api.herokuapp.com/) that provides sentiment analysis result.
+The application makes an HTTP POST request to a public Web API (https://sentim-api.herokuapp.com/) that provides sentiment analysis result.

 <b>Output</b>: The Web API returns a JSON response, which the application then parses to determine the overall sentiment of the user input.